tyhopp/basework/README.md

 - **Stay effortlessly performant.** Its a massive effort to properly implement concepts like code-splitting, resource preload/prefetching, and prerendering during the build step.
 Instead of rolling your own solution, Basework can handle it for you.

 ## Usage
-- Install the basework cli with `npm install -g basework-cli`
+- Install the [Basework CLI](https://github.com/tyhopp/basework-cli) with `npm install -g basework-cli`
 - Create a new project with `basework new my-new-site`
 - Run the project locally with `basework start` to start development, or
 - Build the project locally with `basework build` to see how the project is built.